 - Course instructors, who are all highly qualified clinicians with post-master’s training and work in a variety of direct practice settings, also serve as the cohort’s individual academic advisers and are experienced ICSW faculty members.

-- Students are part of the overall ICSW community, which includes students in the on-site and distance-learning doctoral programs, those within various specializations (including the new Military and Veterans Social Work Specialization), and participants in our Advanced Clinical Practice and Inquiring Minds programs.
+- Students are part of the overall ICSW community, which includes students in the on-site and distance-learning doctoral programs, and participants in our Advanced Clinical Practice and Inquiring Minds programs.
 Students have access to all ICSW community programs and supports.

 - The program incorporates a psychodynamic framework into many of the basic courses and offers additional courses specific to psychodynamic conceptualization and training.